dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 A.
 A user can define intersections and unions of multiple fields to define masks.
-Prior to running Grid-Stat, the user can run the Gen-Poly-Mask tool one or more times to define a more complex masking area by thresholding multiple fields.
+Prior to running Grid-Stat, the user can run the Gen-VX-Mask tool one or more times to define a more complex masking area by thresholding multiple fields.